Please go to the 'Upgrade to a professional qualification' section for more information.

 Upgrade to a professional qualification

-When taken as an Accredited Short Course, 10 credit points can be put towards either the Gun Systems Design MSc, Military Aerospace and Airworthiness MSc, Military Vehicle Technology MSc or Defence and Security (Engineering) MSc.
+When taken as a Short Course for Credit, 10 credit points can be put towards either the Gun Systems Design MSc, Military Aerospace and Airworthiness MSc, Military Vehicle Technology MSc or Defence and Security (Engineering) MSc.

 Find out more about short course credit points.

 Who should attendThis course is suitable for those individuals who require a general overview of guided weapon technology and design.

 - Dr Stephen Champion (SC and EFP Warheads)

 - Professor Mark Richardson (EO/IR Systems and Countermeasures)

 A limited number of MOD sponsored places are available and must complete the course for credits only.